Loft Ladder Installation Cost

 Checklist: Hiring Someone to Install a Loft Ladder

 Picking the right person to fit your loft ladder matters just as much as the ladder itself.
-Thinking of getting someone in?
-Here are a few things worth checking first:
+If you are comparing loft ladder installers near you, prices can vary depending on the type of ladder, whether a new hatch is needed, and local labour rates.
+Here are a few things worth checking when comparing quotes:

 • Is loft access their specialism?
 Look for recent jobs fitting ladders and hatches, not just general carpentry.
 Ask to see some photos and request a couple of references.